cjolowicz/blog/content/posts/hypermodern-python-project.md

 This workflow is triggered on every push to your GitHub repository, and runs on the latest supported Ubuntu image.
 The workflow consists of four steps:

-1. Use [actions/checkout](https://github.com/actions/checkout) to fetch and check out the version that triggered the workflow.
+1. Use [actions/checkout](https://github.com/actions/checkout) to fetch and check out your code.
 2. Use [excitedleigh/setup-nox](https://github.com/excitedleigh/setup-nox) to activate Python and install Nox.
 3. Use [dschep/install-poetry-action](https://github.com/dschep/install-poetry-action) to install Poetry.
 4. Invoke `nox` to run your test suite.